ngoc199/skipli-test/backend/README.md

 - Use the environment variables instead of hard-coding
 - Use Inversion of Control library like [awilix](https://www.npmjs.com/package/awilix) to handle dependency injection

+## Problems with Github REST API

+Since this project using Github REST API, the latest change to the `public_repos` and `followers` properties causes a exceed rate-limit problem.

+There are no support for the `public_repos` and `followers` properties in the search API, according to [the Github official document](https://docs.github.com/en/rest/search?apiVersion=2022-11-28#search-users).
+This is due to the [summary presentation](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#summary-representations) does not have the attributes that are computationally expensive.

+In order to display the `public_repos` and `followers` number, we have to make another request to the `users` endpoint for each found users.
+Because the amount of users found could be big, the amount of requests the backend have to make is big.
+It will easily exceed the rate-limit of Github REST API.

 ## Author

 [Ngoc Nguyen](ngocoder.com): [email](mailto:ngoc@ngocoder.com)